 “And I was eighteen when I got married and twenty-two when I had Adelie’s brother, Matthew,” Mrs. Brennan argued.

 “And I do not want the pattern to continue,” Nanna said firmly, pursing her lips tightly, making the wrinkles around the pink skin become more and more pronounced.

-Addie cleared her throat and folded her hands on the table masterfully, “As much as I appreciate your input...
-I will not marry someone I do not love, and I’ll wait as long as I have to, to find the one I will marry.
+Addie cleared her throat and folded her hands on the table masterfully.
+“As much as I appreciate your input...
+I will not marry someone I do not love, and I will wait as long as I have to, to find the one I will marry.
 And that is the end of the matter.”

 Unfortunately, that was the topic of conversation she chose.

 Addie swallowed her food and shook her head.
 “No, why?”
 She was lying through her teeth, but skills at deception was also something that ran in the family.

 Her mother accepted this answer and went on to tell her all about her other older brother, Matthew, and his wife, Meredith.
 They were having their second child at the age of 29.
 They had their first when they were 24, after being married two months.
 Three guesses why they got married...

 Addie’s train of thought was interrupted by Nanna exclaiming, “Oh!
 That’s so great.
 Another great-grandchild.”